Who are Pennytel?

 Pennytel’s revamped lineup now include more competitive plans, all of which are under $30 and include unlimited standard national voice, SMS, and MMS, along with some data.

 What is Telstra’s Wholesale Network?

 Telstra is the largest telco in Australia and they have the best coverage.
 The telco also allow smaller providers to resell their network, but typically allows only part of their network to be resold.
-This partial network scheme is referred to as the Telstra Wholesale Network.
+This partial network scheme is referred to as the Telstra Wholesale Network and it offers less coverage than the full Telstra Network.
 Boost Mobile is the only MVNO that resells the full Telstra network.

 How is Pennytel’s coverage?

 Although Pennytel only resells part of Telstra’s network, this still amounts to really great coverage.
-Telstra’s Wholesale Network offers 4G coverage of 97% of the Australian population, and 98.8% when 3G and 4G coverage are combined.
-That combined coverage still places Telstra wholesale network above the other two major telcos — the second largest telco, Optus, cover 98.5% of the population.
+Telstra’s Wholesale Network offers 4G coverage of 97% of the Australian population, and 3G coverage at 98.8%.

 Are Pennytel plans postpaid, prepaid, or both?

-Further, although Pennytel’s postpaid plans include unlimited standard national voice, SMS, and MMS, their data inclusions are not really competitive — you will find better offers elsewhere on all their price points, both prepaid and postpaid.
-For example, Pennytel offer only 1GB of data on their $10.99 plan; Amaysim will give you 2GB for less ($10).
+Further, although Pennytel’s postpaid plans include unlimited standard national voice, SMS, and MMS, you will find better data offers elsewhere on all of their price points.
+For example, Pennytel offer only 1GB of data on their smallest plan; Amaysim will give you 2GB at a similar price.

 Are their SIM and delivery free?